jerryscript-project/jerryscript/jerry-core/profiles/README.md

   * [template strings](http://www.ecma-international.org/ecma-262/6.0/#sec-static-semantics-templatestrings) language element.

   Furthermore all builtins follow the latest ECMAScript specification including those which behave differently in ES5.1.
-  This option is evaulated first, any other `JERRY_<name>` defines will override that specific entry.
+  This option is evaluated first, any other `JERRY_<name>` defines will override that specific entry.
   Equivalent with setting the following defines to the `JERRY_ESNEXT` value:
     * `JERRY_BUILTIN_BIGINT`
     * `JERRY_BUILTIN_CONTAINER`